Contributed by: Doug Webb

 Subterranean termite colonies establish a new colony by swarming.

 The new colony has the capacity to produce its own reproductives and develop rapidly as an independent colony.
 Unfortunately, those colonies can pop up just about anywhere on your property, not just near the original colony.

 Termites can take up residence in your house, underground or in your landscaping, and they're sometimes able to establish themselves without maintaining contact with their original colony.

 Subterranean termite colonies

-Subterranean colonies are the most common.
-This is because termites love the cool, humid environments found deep beneath the surface.
+Eastern subterranean colonies are the most common species of termite in the U.S. This is because termites love the cool, humid environments found deep beneath the surface.